 We use IXL in our classroom to help supplement math lessons in our classroom.
 IXL also helps to ensure that we are staying on track with what our kids should be learning, in case we ever decide to enroll them in public school later.

-We tried to use learning games on the tablet for playing math games, but I found that my children are more traditional learnings and prefer flashcards and in-person instruction.
+We tried to use learning games on the tablet for playing math games, but I found that my children are more traditional learners and prefer flashcards and in-person instruction.